contino/azure-landing-zone/README.md

 ## CI/CD Tool
 The CI/CD tooling of choice is Azure DevOps.
 The pipeline is constructed as pipeline as code, you can find the CI/CD pipeline within `azure-pipeline.yaml`

+## Getting Started
+To run the pipeline within your sandbox Azure DevOps & Azure Tenant create new project within Azure DevOps.
+Link the github repository to the project.
+Once done create new service connection to your Azure tenant.

+In order to create Management Groups with the service connection, add the service connection SPN within the Access Control at the default Tenant Root Group level.
+Add the SPN as Owner.

 ## Blueprints